forexel/TestsForUsersTgApp/ARCHITECTURE.md

 Overview

-- Purpose: Create, list, and run tests via a Telegram WebApp with a FastAPI backend and a Telegram Bot helper.
+- Purpose: Create, edit, list, run, and log tests via a Telegram WebApp with a FastAPI backend and a Telegram Bot helper.
 - Components:
   - API (FastAPI + SQLAlchemy): persists tests, exposes CRUD, validates Telegram WebApp init data.
   - WebApp (Vite + React): UI to create tests and to run public tests by slug.